Signal Processing Based Deep Learning for Blind Symbol Decoding and Modulation Classification: Results

 To better understand the factors leading to DPN's results, we consider its variations.
 First, we see that DPN outperforms Single Path.
-Since Single Path consists of the exact feature path of DPN, the improved results of DPN are not solely attributed to the design of the feature path.
-The signal recovery leads to a significant accuracy improvement.
+Since Single Path consists of the exact deep-learning-based feature path of DPN, the improved results of DPN are not solely attributed to the design of the feature path.
+The DSP signal recovery leads to a significant accuracy improvement.To further understand the impact of each recovery stage individually on the classification, several instances of DPN were trained while setting the weight of one of the losses $L_1$ to $L_5$ to zero.
+The obtained accuracies are shown in Table~III.
+From this table, we see that eliminating the frequency correction by zeroing $L_1$ has the largest impact on classification, since the dataset uses high order PSK signal which are sensitive to phase shifts due to frequency errors.
+On the other hand, the timing offset loss $L_4$ has the smallest impact because of its limited impact on the signal when using more than 4 samples per symbol.
 Comparing DPN to SepDPN, which lacks features sharing, DPN is better at identifying the signal modulation type.
 Since the only advantage DPN has over SepDPN is the connection of the feature path, feature sharing that occurs along this path also contributes to the improved performance.
 Hence, by leveraging signal reconstruction and feature sharing, DPN design improves modulation classification by up to 5\%.
 For unsupDPN, we see that the accuracy is also about 5\% less than DPN.
 This result shows that including the reconstruction ground truth has the added benefit of improving the modulation classification.
 The similarity between the results of unsupDPN and Single Path indicates that unsupDPN was not able to leverage the reconstruction modules to improve the accuracy.